Set-up report Assen Round 7

 Circuit web site: http://www.tt-assen.com

 Assen is unique in a number of ways; the Dutch TT originally began life as 28km street circuit before being shortened once in 1955 and again in 1984 to comply with the ever-changing demands of modern motorcycle racing.
-The most recent of these took place during the 2001 winter break with the modification of the paddock hairpin.
-Even so the Assen layout is still the longest on the MotoGP calendar, measuring over six kilometers in length, and continues to maintain its street pedigree, giving it a character all its own.
-Although not every rider found the latest changes to their liking, feeling that the so-called back straight lost some of its flowing character, it is still a popular addition to the MotoGP calendar.
+The most recent of these taking place during the 2001 winter break with the modification of the paddock hairpin.
+Even so the Assen layout is still the longest on the MotoGP calendar, measuring over six kilometres in length, and continues to maintain its street pedigree, giving it a character all its own.

-With barely a straight piece of tarmac in sight there is no rest for the MotoGP field, making Assen more of a riders circuit than any other ever visited this season.
-Handling will therefore be a major focal point, due to high-speed chicanes and dramatic camber changes the latter, in some places, resembling the profile of a public road more than that of a motorcycle racetrack.
+With barely a straight piece of tarmac in sight there is no rest, especially for the premier class contenders, making Assen more a riders circuit than any other.
+Handling will therefore be a major focal point due to high-speed chicanes and dramatic changes in camber the latter, in some places, resembling the profile of a public road more than that of a motorcycle racetrack.
 This single feature in itself makes Assen a challenging circuit to master.
-Hold the inside line and the rider will benefit from the extra drive available off the steeper section of the camber, but the suspension will need to compensate for these much higher G-force loads.
+Hold the inside line and the rider will benefit from the extra drive available off the steeper section of the camber much the same way as a motocross rider would off a berm.
+But drift wide on the exit of the turns, to the point where the camber can drop away quite dramatically over the crown, and as the rear tyre rides over the crests the grip levels decrease in much the same way dramatically, leaving little room for error.

-The combination of such fast cornering, good grip levels and extreme camber angles produce the high cornering G-forces, a load which the suspension package will need to deal with.
-For this reason a heavier rear spring rate will be chosen, in comparison to the front set-up, to prevent the back of the bike squatting under power, yet it will still need to offer a compliant ride to ensure feel isnt compromised.
-Feel wont be compromised if the compression damping character is dialed in to compensate.
-Therefore it will be wound back, from what was used in Barcelona two-weeks earlier, increasing the predictability of a slide as well as tyre life.
+The combination of such fast cornering, good grip levels and extreme camber angles produce high cornering G-forces, a load which the suspension package will need to deal with.
+For this reason a heavier rear spring rate will be chosen to prevent the back of the bike squatting under power, yet it will still need to offer a compliant ride to ensure feel isnt compromised.
+In comparison the higher powered four-strokes will need to run a firmer rear-end set-up than the two-strokes.
+This could be the only kink in the all-new MotoGP contenders armour increased tyre wear.

-Although the rear spring rate is firmer than what Yamaha used at a circuit like Mugello, the front will be somewhat softer in feel.
-The latter is possible because of the lack of hard braking that will be done on the flowing layout, as trail braking into the apex is the only way to a good TT laptime.
+In many ways the base set-up for the Dutch TT resembles what Yamaha used in Mugello (Italy) - where the rear spring rate is firmer, to deal with the drive, yet the front is softer.
+The latter is possible because of the lack of hard braking that will be done on the flowing layout trail braking into the apex is the only way to a good TT laptime.

-With an outright top speed of around 300kmh Assen isnt the fastest circuit, especially when you compare it to the 330kmh plus of Mugello.
+With an outright top speed of around 290kmh during the TT last year Assen isnt the fastest circuit on the calendar, especially when you compare it to the 310kmh plus of Barcelona (Spain) and Mugello.
 But the Dutch TT isnt about outright top speeds, rather the key is a top speed average.
 In this regard Assen is one of the fastest tracks of the year.
 Because of this its an extreme and hard working circuit, not only for the riders and the chassis, but the tyres too.
 Fortunately grip levels are high yet the track surface isnt too abrasive, even though almost all the driving will be done off the side of the tyres.
+For this reason the 16.5inch rear is the most likely solution.